Meek Mansion: History

 Between 1964 and 2004, HARD spent $1.9 million in restoring the mansion, its carriage house, and grounds.
 After decades of review, in 2004 HARD agreed upon a deal to lease the mansion and its accompanying carriage house to the historical society for 25 years.
 HARD would continue to manage the accompanying acreage of park land surrounding the mansion and would continue to be consulted by the historical society with respect to planning and completing renovations.
 As of 2009, HAHS was reported to have spent about $600,000 in restorations, some of which involved upgrading the heating and plumbing systems.
 Completion of the restoration work will require an estimated $1 million to $1.5 million.

 Once renovations are completed, the historical society plans on opening the mansion as a house museum where people may take paid tours focusing on the different historical eras the house has gone through.

-An adjacent property, formerly part of the Meek estate, is being developed as a community garden.
+An adjacent property, formerly part of the Meek estate, is now a historic fruit orchard, agricultural demonstration garden, and museum.